jcubic/wayne/README.md

 ### Server-Sent Events

 [Server-Sent Events](https://developer.mozilla.org/en-US/docs/Web/API/Server-sent_events/Using_server-sent_events) is the way to stream data in the browser.
-It's native browser implementation of Long Polling.
-Here is example how to use SSE with Wayne:
+It's a native browser implementation of Long Polling.
+Here is an example of how to use SSE with Wayne:

 **Service Worker**